HoldrenCharles-FS/GameOfLife/README.md

 - Push the project onto the repository.
 - Smoother window scaling, updated cell width and height to be calculated as floats.
 - Added functionality to the "New" option.
-- Created Icons for Play, Pause and Next.
-Added Play and Next to tool strip.

 ## Requirements
 ### Cell Behavior (Rules)